MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/manage-windows-dockerfile.md

 COPY config* c:/temp/
 ```

-For more detailed information about the `COPY` instruction, see the [COPY reference on Docker.com](https://docs.docker.com/engine/reference/builder/#copy).
+For more detailed information about the `COPY` instruction, see the [COPY reference](https://docs.docker.com/engine/reference/builder/#copy).

 ### ADD